-Enbridge maintains a Damage Prevention Program in accordance with federal guidelines.
-The purpose of this program is to prevent damage to our pipeline facilities from excavation activities such as digging, trenching, blasting, boring, tunneling, backfilling or other activities such as heavy equipment crossing, storage on the ROW, etc. The Damage Prevention Program also monitors the depth of cover over our pipelines and conducts regular patrols of our ROWs to monitor for unauthorized activities.
+Enbridge maintains a Damage Prevention Program in accordance with federal regulations.
+The purpose of this program is to prevent damage to our pipeline facilities from excavation activities such as digging, trenching, blasting, boring, tunneling, backfilling or other activities such as heavy equipment crossing, storage on the right-of-way (ROW), etc. The Damage Prevention Program also monitors the depth of cover over our pipelines and conducts regular patrols of our ROW to monitor for unauthorized activities.

-If you see someone digging or disturbing the soil and there are no flags or marks on the ground, please stop the activity and ask the person to clickbeforeyoudig.com or contact their local onecall centre before continuing.
+If you see someone digging or disturbing the soil and there are no flags or marks on the ground, please stop the activity and ask the person to visit clickbeforeyoudig.com or contact their local one-call centre before continuing.
 One should not rely on word-of-mouth, maps, memory or pipeline markers when planning a digging project.